 The CCAC, established by an Act of Congress in 2003, advises the Secretary of the Treasury on theme or design proposals relating to circulating coinage, bullion coinage, Congressional Gold Medals and other medals produced by the United States Mint.
 The CCAC also makes commemorative coin recommendations to the Secretary and advises on the events, persons or places to be commemorated, as well as on the mintage levels and proposed designs.

 The CCAC is subject to the authority of the Secretary of the Treasury.
 The United States Mint is responsible for providing necessary and appropriate administrative support, technical services and advice.

 The CCAC submits an annual report to Congress and the Secretary of the Treasury, describing its activities and providing recommendations.

-The United States Mint was created by Congress in 1792.
-This year marks the bureau's 222th anniversary.
-The United States Mint is the Nation's sole manufacturer of legal tender coinage and is responsible for producing circulating coinage for the Nation to conduct its trade and commerce.
-The United States Mint also produces numismatic products including proof, uncirculated and commemorative coins; Congressional Gold Medals; and silver, gold and platinum bullion coins.
-The United States Mint's numismatic programs are self-sustaining and operate at no cost to the taxpayer.
+The United States Mint was created by Congress in 1792 and became part of the Department of the Treasury in 1873.
+It is the nation's sole manufacturer of legal tender coinage and is responsible for producing circulating coinage for the nation to conduct its trade and commerce.
+The United States Mint also produces numismatic products, including proof, uncirculated, and commemorative coins; Congressional Gold Medals; and silver and gold bullion coins.
+The United States Mint's numismatic programs are self-sustaining and operate at no cost to taxpayers.